yogeshpendse/yogeshpendse/README.md

 ### Hi there 👋

 I am Yogesh Pendse.
-A full stack developer with a forte in frontend.
+A full stack developer with a forte in frontend and knowledge of project management.

 **About me**

+- Pursing IT Project Management at Lambton College.

-- Pursing IT engineering at University of Mumbai.
+- I have done IT engineering at University of Mumbai.

 - I build projects in my freetime and try to learn new things.